Easy to Difficult Bible Trivia Quiz

 c.
 An atheist is a person who sets fire to churches.

-Answer B: No belief in God.
+Answer B: He has no belief in any god.

 An atheist is a person who does not believe in the existence of any God.